WP-API/docs/extending-the-rest-api/modifying-responses.md

 ### Array Meta Type
 WordPress 5.3 also adds support for using the `array` [type](https://tools.ietf.org/html/draft-zyp-json-schema-04#section-3.5).
 Importantly `array` refers to a JSON array, this is equivalent to a numeric array in PHP.

-When registering `array` meta, setting the `type` to `array` is also not sufficient, you also need to inform WordPress of what the expected format is of the items in the array.
+When registering `array` meta, setting the `type` to `array` is not sufficient, you need to inform WordPress of what the expected format is of the items in the array.
 This is done by writing a JSON Schema entry when registering the metadata.

 If you do not provide this value, `register_meta` will return false and issue the following warning: `When registering an "array" meta type to show in the REST API, you must specify the schema for each array item in "show_in_rest.schema.items".`